Ke'Bryan Hayes Player Props: Pirates vs. Cubs

 - Hayes is batting .261 with 15 doubles, five triples, four home runs and 15 walks.

-- In 23.0% of his games this year, Hayes has picked up at least one RBI.
-In seven of those games (11.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- Hayes has an RBI in 14 of 62 games this year, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.